dalisoft/ansible-config/README.md

 ### Step 2

 For better and cleaner installation, please cleanup your architectures list.
-See [here](https://superuser.com/a/714392)
+See [here](https://superuser.com/a/714392) or see `scripts` folder

 #### Arguments table